Walking in someone else’s shoes

 At the moment, my most fascinating project is the Condensing Leadership Program (CLP).
 The CLP has meant responding to the new legal guidelines stipulating that old combustion systems must be replaced with condensing technology.
 Condensing systems are far more energy-efficient than non-condensing units and the changeover is being applied across Europe.
 It was clear to me that I had to be part of this project.

 Sites in the UK, France, Turkey and Slovakia are involved in producing the new systems.
 At the end, the project was very pressed for time.
 One factor was the delay in finalising the design of the heat exchange returnable packaging.
 This was urgently needed for further processing in Trenčín (Slovakia).
 So I made a transfer from England where I was on a 6 month placement back to Germany and got together with our suppliers, the people from the test laboratory and our central CAD designers.
 Due to these efforts, we managed to meet our deadline.
-Since then over 100,000 heat exchanger modules have left the plant.

 When someone unexpectedly lops off your tie